Vocational Language Courses to Prepare for Apprenticeships

 When do the courses take place?

-The courses start in April, May, June, and possibly July 2025 and last for approximately 1-2 months.
+The courses begin in April, May, June, and, if applicable, July 2025, and last approximately 1–2 months.

 Where can I register?